 By the time that reveal hits, it doesn’t feel quite as astonishing as Fiala and Franz clearly believe it to be.
 The film’s setup only has a few credible outcomes, which the audience has plenty of time to mull over throughout the sluggish second act.

-When does this brand of indie-arthouse horror begin to feel generic?
+When does this burgeoning brand of indie horror begin to feel generic?
 Depending on how you choose to read it, The Lodge may just be a bump in the road or a harbinger of stale things to come.
 Nearly every element here feels top-notch; Keough and the child actors mostly sell their ludicrous characters, and this Austrian directing duo has formal skill for days.
 Hell, the premise alone is enough to prompt excitement.
 Still, we’ve seen this all before.
 There’s even a dollhouse motif here used to mirror the predicament of the characters that can’t help but draw unflattering comparisons to Hereditary.
-The Lodge is, like the dollhouse, meticulously crafted and pretty to look at… but totally empty.
+The Lodge is, like a dollhouse, meticulously crafted and pretty to look at… but totally plastic.